Study dentistry

 For dental students, who are often referred to as "dentists", studying can be very stressful at times.
 A large amount of material on many different topics has to be mastered in a short space of time.

 Good time management is essential to successfully manage the stress of learning.
-Set priorities depending on the subject and create structured learning plans right from the start.
+Set priorities depending on the subject and create structured learning plans from the outset.
 It is equally important to plan regular breaks and make use of support services such as study groups or tutorials to deepen your existing knowledge and acquire new ones.

 Various job profiles in dental medicine